AndreaPratama/Merchandise_Sales/README.md

 - **Category Performance**: Bar charts and pie charts to compare product categories.
 - **Regional Heatmaps**: Visualizing sales by geographic location.
 - **Customer Insights**: Demographic breakdowns and feedback analysis.
 - **Interactive Dashboards**: Allowing users to filter data by category, region, and time period for deeper insights.

+In this Dashboard there are 3 pages :

+- Performance
+- Delivery
+- Review

+You can interact with report here [Onyx Data January 2025 Challenge](-)

 ### Insights :
 #### Overall Sales Trends